West Virginia teen found guilty in quadruple murder case - NewsBreak

 West Virginia teen found guilty in quadruple murder case

-KANAWHA COUNTY, W.VA.
-(WOWK) — A teen accused of an Elkview quadruple murder was found guilty in Kanawha County Court on Thursday.
+KANAWHA COUNTY, WV (WOWK)—A teen accused of an Elkview quadruple murder was found guilty in Kanawha County Court on Thursday.

 Gavin Smith was found guilty on all five charges: Three counts of first-degree murder, one count of second-degree murder, and one count of using a firearm during the commission of a felony.